POC Ventral Air Spin Helmet Review

 In 2017 they released the Ventral Air, an evolution of the Octal model with improved airflow for better cooling and aerodynamics.
 This is the top of the range performance road helmet that POC currently offers.

-At a retail price of $250, it isn’t the cheapest helmet out there but it’s certainly a great investment in safety without compromising in style and performance.
+$250 (check latest price here), it isn’t the cheapest helmet out there but it’s certainly a great investment in safety without compromising in style and performance.

 Let’s take a detailed look at each of the POC Ventral Air Spin features.